 Identity and marketing campaign design to promote availability of a unique office suite in Birmingham's Jewellery Quarter.

 The opportunity to lease a unique office space in Newhall Court, situated in Birmingham’s Jewellery Quarter, needed to be marketed to potential occupiers.
-An identity design for the campaign covered a direct mail brochure, email shot and website.
+Working with Carousel Marketing I produced an identity design for the campaign covering a direct mail brochure, email shot and website.

 Newhall Court – formerly known as Newhall Works, was once the site of a wire and pin factory.
 Amongst other items manufactured by the factory during the early part of the 20th century, were paper clips and this historical detail was taken as a starting point for the look and feel of the logo and identity.
 Not only does the logo icon take inspiration from this heritage, but the use of wire-like lines also represents the current urban connectivity of the location.